For more information contact

 Cell and Molecular Biology

 Duke University Medical Center

 General InformationDegree offered:

-The University Program in Cell and Molecular Biology provides a core curriculum in those subjects that are of importance to all students in the fields of cell and molecular biology, complemented by specific courses in each student's area of concentration.
-Specializations include molecular genetic and biophysical approaches in the study of: the structure-function relationships of nucleic acids, proteins, carbohydrates, and lipids; DNA replication and nuclear structure; cell membranes, motility, and cytoskeletal elements; development and differentiation; receptors and signal transduction; regulation of transcription and translation of genetic information; the development and function of the nervous system; and regulatory events in the immune system.
-The program features a laboratory rotation system that allows students to research in three laboratories of their choice before selecting an advisor.
-Required CMB coursework includes a semester-long course in which students choose six (6) two-week in-depth modules taught by faculty experts in those areas, as well as a seminar class in which more senior students give research talks to first and second year students.
-Peer and faculty mentoring session are also an integral part of the CMB program.
+The Cell and Molecular Biology program provides a core curriculum in those subjects that are of importance to all students in the fields of cell and molecular biology, complemented by specific courses in each student's area of concentration.
+Specializations include: molecular, genetic and quantitative biology approaches in the study of normal and disease states; the structure-function relationships of nucleic acids, proteins, carbohydrates, and lipids; genome and proteome regulation, organization, and expression; cell membranes, motility, and cytoskeletal dynamics; development and differentiation; receptors and signal transduction; organelle trafficking and modulation; the development and function of the nervous system; and regulatory events in the immune system.
+The program features a laboratory rotation system that allows students to research in three or more laboratories of their choice before selecting an advisor.
+Required CMB coursework includes a semester-long course in which students choose two-week in-depth modules taught by faculty experts in those areas, a grant-writing course, a course that focuses on core techniques used in cell and molecular biology research, and a seminar class in which more senior students give research talks to first- and second-year students.
+Peer and faculty mentoring sessions, extensive professional development and wellness resources, and a strong commitment to diversity, equity and inclusion are also integral aspects of the CMB program.

 Students matriculating in CMB in fall 2022 will remain in the degree-granting program throughout their time at Duke and obtain a Ph.D. in Cell and Molecular Biology.

 Graduate School Application Requirements